yiyins2/CS320-FA23/p1/README.md

 ### Q22: same question, but answer with a bar plot.

 If you have a Series `s`, you can use `s.plot.bar()` or `s.plot.barh()`.
-The labels of x-axis and y-axis should be as shown in the below graph.
+The labels of the x-axis and y-axis should be as shown in the below graph.

 Example:

 <img src="img/q22.png">

-### Q23: how as the number of WI households without computers changed over recent years?
+### Q23: how has the number of WI households without computers changed over recent years?

 Answer with a plot like this: The labels of x-axis and y-axis should be as shown in the below graph.